Kublax is insecure

 The technology implementation has been a disaster.
 The Yodlee account aggregator service that they use is not that difficult.
 In two weeks it's possible for a single coder to knock up something crude but essentially as functional as the Kublax site, and I know this because I've done so myself.

 I suspect the problems have stemmed from a typical startup challenge: outsourcing technology is difficult for start-ups, and it's hard to get it right.
-I believe Kublax's technology is outsourced to India.
-Outsourced or not, there are a dozen Ruby on Rails agencies who could deliver a prettier, more intuitive interface than Kublax's for no more than £50,000, and in a matter of a few months.
+I believe Kublax's technology is outsourced.
+Outsourced or not, there are a dozen Ruby on Rails agencies who could deliver a prettier, more intuitive interface than Kublax's for no more than $50,000, and in a matter of a few months.

 And what next for Kublax?